sharan-parikh/url-shortener/README.md

 A simple API Server built using Express, Typescript and PostgresSQL that exposes the following APIs:

-1. /url/shorten - shortens a long url into a short one.
+1. **/url/shorten** - shortens a long url into a short one.
 User can also supply custom domain if random ending is not needed.
-2. /url/history - returns all the urls shortened by the user.
+2. **/url/history** - returns all the urls shortened by the user.
-3. /url/:shortId - redirects the users to the original url.
+3. **/url/:shortId** - redirects the users to the original url.

-Each of the above mentioned routes are protected using **express-oauth2-jwt-bearer** framework provided by **Auth0** and hence a valid toke is needed for accessing any of the routes.
+Each of the above mentioned routes are protected using **express-oauth2-jwt-bearer** framework provided by **Auth0** and hence a valid token is needed for accessing any of the routes.
 This project is simple yet elegant as all the SOLID principles were enforced including best practices like IoC(Inversion of Control) and using interfaces as much as possible so that unit testing and refactoring is a breeze.